dan-kwiat/charity-base-app/docs/getting-started.md

 https://charitybase.uk/api/graphql?query={CHC{getCharities(filters:{}){count}}}
 ```

-Unlike the REST paradigm however, with GraphQL it's also possible (and
+Unlike the REST paradigm however, with GraphQL it's also possible, and
-encouraged) to fetch data using `POST`.
-This way you don't have to worry about
+encouraged, to fetch data using `POST`.
+This way we don't have to worry about
-the URL getting too long since the query is sent in a JSON body.
-The examples in
+the URL getting too long because we can send the query string in a JSON body.
-this documentation use `POST`.
+The examples in this documentation use `POST`.
+We suggest you do the same, but
+it's not compulsory.

 ### Basic Example .js .py